May 18, 2020

 While most of us look forward to life going back to normal, there’s one group that might not be so happy to do so.
 For the last few months, our pets have been spoiled with constant attention and company, and for young puppies and kittens adopted during this time, this level of attention is all they have ever known.
 Life post-pandemic is going to be a big adjustment for our furry friends and this transition period may trigger a condition known as separation anxiety as they receive significantly less daily human contact as we move out of lockdown.

 Separation anxiety is a condition that can be experienced by both dogs and cats, but it is often much more obvious in dogs.
-It can manifest in unruly behaviour such as barking, whining, destroying household items, or digging.
-So what can you do now to prepare them for post-pandemic reality and make the transition easier on them?
+It can show up in various disruptive behaviors, such as excessive barking, whining, destroying household items, or digging.
+And, what can you do now to prepare them for post-pandemic reality and make the transition easier for them?

 Right now, being home 24/7 has created an unrealistic lifestyle for your pet.
 The key is to slowly change parts of what you are doing now, so that when you eventually go back to work, it isn’t an abrupt change from one extreme to another.
 While this doesn’t mean completely pulling back on quality time with your pet while working from home, it does mean you should start preparing them for reality post-pandemic sooner rather than later.